 What is Chiropractic Care?

 Chiropractic care is a form of medical treatment that focuses on the alignment of muscles and bones.
-Much of the focus is upon the spine and how it affects the working of your body.
+Much of the focus is on the spine and how it affects the working of your body.

 The most common treatment in a chiropractor is referred to as “spinal manipulation”.
 Sometimes they are referred to as “adjustments.”
-The purpose of this treatment for most is to relieve neck and back pain, and there is science to back up the results.
+The purpose of this treatment for most is to relieve neck and back pain, and there is a science to back up the results.
 Other joints and muscles such as hips and shoulders are areas where many patients find help.

 Like medical doctors, chiropractors must be licensed to practice.
 Beyond adjustments, many chiropractors will also offer other services such as:

 - Nutritional counseling

 Yes.
 Medicare will pay for chiropractic treatment, but the criteria are very specific.
 Medicare coverage for chiropractic treatments will only cover a condition called spinal subluxation as well as some acupuncture.

 Medicare Part A does not cover visits to the chiropractor because Part A is hospitalization coverage.
 Chiropractic care is a medical service and not an emergency procedure.
 It takes place in a doctor’s office, so any treatment Medicare covers will be covered under Medicare Part B. There have been attempts to expand the definition of Medicare chiropractic coverage beyond just spinal subluxation.
 In 2018, the US House of Representatives introduced a bill to expand the type of chiro care that Medicare covers.

 In January 2020, a federal law went into effect to cover acupuncture under Medicare.
 12 sessions of acupuncture treatment can be covered, with an option to extend the course of treatment to 8 sessions.
 Extension can be made if the treatment is successfully reducing back pain.

 How Does Part B Chiropractic Coverage Work?